 Your monthly pension benefit is payable to you for life.
 In some situations, part of it can continue to your spouse or other beneficiary.
+If you are single when you retire, your normal form of benefit is the 5 Year Certain and Life Annuity.
 If you are married, the normal form of pension benefit is a Qualified Joint and 50% Survivor Annuity (QJSA).
 Other forms of benefit are also available.
 See the Benefit Payment Options section beginning on page 13 for complete information about benefit options.